RayHightower/RayHightower.com/_posts/2016-01-12-how-to-record-screencasts-with-or-without-quicktime.markdown

 6. Do your demo.
 It doesn’t matter what you do, everything within the selected recording area will be recorded.

-7. Click the Stop button when you’re done. _Gotcha: The first time I recorded with Quicktime, it took me several minutes to find the stop button!
+7. Click the Stop button when you’re done. _Gotcha: The first time I recorded with QuickTime, it took me several minutes to find the stop button!
 It's the round black dot on the top menu bar._

 8. Save your video, and trim it as desired.